 Heartworm is a serious parasite of the dog which causes severe damage to the blood vessels of the lungs and the heart.
-The disease is very common in tropical areas but is now frequently diagnosed in the irrigation areas.

 These small immature forms, or microfilariae, require another host to complete their life-cycle.
 This is achieved when a mosquito feeds on the dog and sucks the blood containing the immature parasite.
 The microfilariae complete their development over two or three weeks in the mosquito and eventually migrate to the mouthparts of the insect.